Dataset Distillation using Neural Feature Regression: Ablation Study

 \subsection{Training Cost Analysis}

 Similar to Figure \ref{fig:complexity}, we also investigate how time per step and GPU memory usage vary when we increase the number of distilled data.
 As shown in Figure \ref{fig:complexity_appdix}, our method becomes more expensive as we increase the number of distilled data.
 It is because 1) we always use all the distilled data for gradient computation rather than sample a batch as in other methods; 2) Matrix inversion with time complexity of $O(N^3)$ in KRR becomes more and more expensive as we distill more data.
 Similar to other kernel methods, distilling tens of thousands of data can be difficult for our method.
 We can circumvent this problem by 1) sampling a batch at each gradient computation, 2) performing subset distillation, or 3) distillation by class as in Section \ref{sec:cl}.
 However, the performance is expected to drop because the redundant information can be generated in different groups, and the distilled data may not be able to capture all the distinguishable features when learning from a subset.
 We leave it for future work to address this scaling challenge.
+We provide the numerical values for Figure \ref{fig:complexity_timeperstep}, \ref{fig:complexity_memory}, \ref{fig:complexity_timeperstep_size}, and \ref{fig:complexity_memory_size} in Table \ref{tab:complexity_timeperstep}, \ref{tab:complexity_memory}, \ref{tab:complexity_timeperstep_size}, and \ref{tab:complexity_memory_size}.